isomerpages/ogp-buildforgood/_projects/Pivot Pals.md

 Uncertainty and self-doubt are consistent emotions that career-switchers experience, with little avenues and safe outlets for sharing the struggle.

-While there are plenty of avenues to seek structured career advice and feedback, one such service is WorkforceSG, the balance of building a supportive and constructive work culture is non-trivial - the limitations surrounding, firstly helping others succeed and secondly, doing so appropriately in the corporate environment through personal sharing, is a seemingly tall order to stay within boundaries in relationships.
+While there are plenty of avenues to seek structured career advice and feedback, the balance of building a supportive and constructive work culture is non-trivial.
+The limitations surrounding, firstly helping others succeed and secondly, doing so appropriately in the corporate environment through personal sharing, is a seemingly tall order to stay within boundaries in relationships.

 ### Proposed Solution